-Suppose John's daily commute has a standard deviation of 4 minutes.
+Example problem: Suppose John's daily commute has a standard deviation of 4 minutes.
 What is the uncertainty in his total commute time for the week?

-The expression for John's commute time is
+Solution to the example: The expression for John's commute time is

 Each coefficient is 1, so the standard deviation of the total weekly commute time is